dkriegner/micro-flakes/Detector/README.txt

 - cv2
 - shutil
 - numpy
-To install, open "install_libraries.txt" in the root.
+To install, use following command: pip install -r requirements.txt
+It is necessary to have PIP in Python installed.
+To install, visit this webpage: https://pip.pypa.io/en/stable/installation/.

 HOW IT WORKS
 The root directory contains two folders.
 The "input" folder is for storing images to be processed.
 The software supports jpg and png formats and can also capture new images from a webcam.
 After processing, the "output" folder will contain the processed files.
 The most important file is "Index_of_objects.xlsx", an Excel table listing the detected objects along with their parameters.